developersview/TwitterSentimentAnalysis/README.md

 # Twitter Sentiment Analysis
-> This project is Sentiment Analysis on Twitter commnets.
+> This project is Sentiment Analysis based on Twitter comments.
 The code is written in Python and we have used Jupyter Notebook.